Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 The runtime is set to expect PVs by assigning `persistentVolumeName` or `storageClassName` at startup.
 User will also need to set a value for `persistentVolumeClaimDefaultSizeInMb`.
-This value gives the Edge Runtime a default claim size as this is not provided by `createOptions`.
+This value gives the IoT Edge Runtime a default claim size as this is not provided by `createOptions`.

 ### metadata